Sevilay Çelenk Özen: Early life and education

 She was born in Maden in 1967, the hometown from her mother.
 Shortly after the family moved to Diyarbakir, the hometown from her father.
 Following she was raised in Diyarbakir.
 She graduated with a doctarate in communications from the Ankara University in 2003.

 Professional career

 Between 2007 and 2009, she was a lecturer and visiting scholar at the Baltic Film and Media School of the Tallinn University in Estonia.
 Later, she was a member of the faculty staff of the Department of Communications in the Ankara University.
 In this capacity, she prepared a report on the death of a protester by a police officer in 2013 on request from the prosecution.
 In 2012, she was the President of the Ankara University Political Science alumni Association.
-She has published a variety of books on media and communications and is a Honorary Adjunct Research Professor at the Carleton University, Canada.
+She has published a variety of books on media and communications and is an Honorary Adjunct Research Professor at the Carleton University, Canada.